Online privacy is an issue that is relevant to every individual who uses the Internet.

 Prices – PureVPN is currently offering three subscription plans: 1-month, 1-year, and 2-year deals.
 The cheapest subscription deal is the 2-year plan which you can avail for only $2.49/month.
 It is always a pleasure to have a great product being sold for so cheap.
 A new addition that I found during PureVPN review was its bumped-up 31-day money-back guarantee, which means that you can even go for a refund if you are not satisfied with it.

 TrustPilot Rating – TrustPilot vouches for the excellent service quality and features of PureVPN.
 It has an average excellent rating with 6,421 total reviews (as of yet).
-This demonstrates the level of customer satisfaction that PureVPN has secured through its VPN.
+This demonstrates the level of customer satisfaction that the provider has secured through its services.

 Compatibility – PureVPN is compatible with a huge variety of devices out there.
 This includes Windows, OS X, Android, iOS, Windows Phone, Blackberry, Linux, Chromebook, Kindle, Nintendo, PS3, PS4, Xbox, Xbox One, Xbox 360, and the list goes on and on.

 Final Verdict – PureVPN is an excellent all-around VPN service that works well for just about any purpose you wish to use it for.
-I would personally recommend it for torrenting, owing to its fast speeds and strong security.
-All in all, you cannot go wrong with PureVPN.
+I would personally recommend it for security, owing to its encryption and other security features.
+The Android app is particularly brilliant.

 IPVanish has been around the VPN block since 2012.
 Founded in Florida, USA, the company has quickly established a reputation as one of the leading VPN brands in the market.

 IP / DNS leak test – IPVanish does not suffer from any DNS or IP leak problems.
-This is a sign of the strong security and encryption protocols that IPVanish uses.
-As such, you can download torrents through IPVanish and rest assured that your IP won’t be leaked.
-However, in spite of the solid security, I still wouldn’t recommend going the torrent route with IPVanish for reasons highlighted below.
+This is a sign of the strong security and encryption protocols.
+As such, you can download torrents through it and rest assured that your IP won’t be leaked.
+However, in spite of the solid security, I still wouldn’t recommend going the torrent route with this VPN for reasons highlighted below.

-Torrenting/P2P Support – IPVanish makes all torrent websites and clients accessible.
-There is no problem with IPVanish as far as support for P2P networking is considered.
-However, the fact that IPVanish is based in the US and subject to its laws makes it a poor choice if your main purpose of having a VPN is to download torrents.
-This is because companies have no power against agencies and if they are trying to monitor a specific user, the company would probably have no choice but to comply and leak user data.
-In short, do not use IPVanish for torrenting to ensure your safety.
+Well, because companies have no power against agencies and if they are trying to monitor a specific user, the company would probably have no choice but to comply and leak user data.
+In short, do not use this VPN for torrenting to ensure your safety.

 TrustPilot rating – TrustPilot loves IPVanish.
 It has an excellent rating with the majority of the consumers agreeing as to the quality of the VPN.

-Compatibility – IPVanish is compatible with only the most widely used platforms and devices.
+Compatibility – It is compatible with only the most widely used platforms and devices.
 Currently, it offers apps for Windows, OSX, Android, and iOS.

 Private Internet Access (PIA), like IPVanish, is based in the US.
 It was founded back in 2010 and since been delivering consistently good performance as one of the best VPN service providers in the market.